baps-bgd/baps-bgd.github.io/_posts/2020-10-5-introduction-to-cp.md

 - How to start competitive programming / problem-solving?
 - How to improve?
 - How to set the goals and achieve them?
-- What are the commong mistakes?
+- What are the common mistakes?